 Rules to Bring Pets Into Countries

-IMPORTANT: Unlike most other rabies-free islands and areas, there is no way to avoid AT LEAST a 30 day quarantine of a dog or cat entering Australia from any other country.
-If your dog has spent the entire last 6 months in a rabies-free country (UK, Hawaii, etc) then they can enter with proper documenation with a 30 day quarantine.
-From the U.S. or Canada a 30 day or more (up to 180 day quarantine) is mandatory depending on the length of time since the last rabies shot.
+UPDATE: Starting in 2014 There is a 10 Day Quarantine available from some countries (including the U.S.) if enough requirements are met.
+This is new, as the quarantine used to be 30 days or more.
+If all of the requirements are not met the quarantine can still be up to 180 days.
+Only service dogs may enter Australia in the cabin of an airplane.
+Other dogs must be in cargo, regardless of their size.: Unlike most other rabies-free islands and areas, there is no way to avoid AT LEAST a 10 day quarantine of a dog or cat entering Australia from any other country.
+If your dog has spent the entire last 6 months in a rabies-free country (UK, Hawaii, etc) then they can enter with proper documenation with a 10 day quarantine.
+From the U.S. or Canada a 10 day or more (up to 180 day quarantine) is mandatory depending on the length of time since the last rabies shot.
 For this reason, travel to Australia from any other country is discouraged and should only be considered if you are moving there permanently.
 If that is the case, plan early.
 Australian dogs returning to Australia require the same requirements and quarantine as newly arriving dogs.

 As of 1 March 2012, all import permits for dogs will be issued with a condition that vaccination for Bordetella bronchiseptica (kennel cough) is mandatory.